jacobkap/crimebythenumbers/docs/hotspot-maps.md

 For this chapter you'll need the following file, which is available for download [here](https://github.com/jacobkap/r4crimz/tree/master/data): san_francisco_suicide_2003_2017.csv.

-Hotspot maps are used to find where events (marijuana dispensaries, crimes, liquors stores) are especially prevalent.
+Hotspot maps are used to find where events or places (e.g. crimes, marijuana dispensaries, liquors stores) are especially prevalent.
 These maps are frequently used by police departments, particularly in determining where to do hotspot policing (which is focusing patrols on high-crime areas).

 However, there are significant flaws with these kinds of maps.
 As we'll see during this lesson, minor changes to how we make the maps can cause significant differences in interpretation.
 For example, determining the size of the clusters that make up the hotspots can make it seem like there are much larger or smaller areas with hotspots than there actually are.

-These clusters are also drawn fairly arbitrarily, without considering context such as neighborhoods (In Chapter \@ref(choropleth-maps) we'll make maps that try to account for these types of areas).
+These clusters are also drawn fairly arbitrarily, without considering context such as neighborhoods (in Chapter \@ref(choropleth-maps) we'll make maps that try to account for these types of areas).
 This makes it more difficult to interpret because even though maps give us the context of location, it can combine different areas in an arbitrary way.
 We'll explore these issues in more detail throughout the lesson but keep in mind these risks as you make your own hotspot maps.

 Here, we will make hotspot maps using data on suicides in San Francisco between 2003 and 2017.
 First, we need to read the data, which is called "san_francisco_suicide_2003_2017.csv".
 We can name the object we make *suicide*.